AdamJHowell/JavaLinkUtilization/README.md

 - Added an icon from https://www.iconfinder.com/
 - I have the FXML file nearly ready to use.
 Presently, I am doing all layout in Java.
 - Changed the ListView to a TableView, and separated the labels and data into their own columns.
+- Added an option to save the output in JSON formatted text.
+- Added SLF4J logging for most errors and some informational.

 Commit history: